SearchApi/dify-docs/en/tutorials/tool-configuration/README.md

 - [StableDiffusion](./stable-diffusion.md): A tool for generating images based on text prompts.
 - [SearXNG](./searxng.md): A free internet metasearch engine which aggregates results from various search services and databases.
+- [SearchApi](./searchapi.md): A tool which extracts organic results from Google, Google News, Google Jobs, or YouTube video Transcripts.